kubernetes/website/content/en/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definition-versioning.md

 {{% capture overview %}}
-This page explains how to add versioning information to [CustomResourceDefinitions](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#customresourcedefinition-v1beta1-apiextensions), to indicate the stability level of your CustomResourceDefinitions or advance your API to a new version with conversion between API Onbjects.
+This page explains how to add versioning information to [CustomResourceDefinitions](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#customresourcedefinition-v1beta1-apiextensions), to indicate the stability level of your CustomResourceDefinitions or advance your API to a new version with conversion between API representations.
 It also describes how to upgrade an object from one version to another.

 {{% /capture %}}